George Chaworth Musters: Life

 While on the South American station Musters bought land, and started sheep-farming at Montevideo.
 After he was placed on half-pay, he carried out a plan of travelling in South America.
 This undertaking occupied 1869–70.
 Musters lived on good terms with the indigenous Tehuelche people, travelling with one group from the Magellan Straits to the Río Negro, and then traversing the northern part of Patagonia from east to west, a distance of 1400 miles.
 The Royal Geographical Society of London presented him with a gold watch in 1872.
 After his return to England he often preferred to sleep in the garden wrapped in a blanket.

 Musters subsequently visited Vancouver Island.
-Returning to South America, he set out to traverse Chile and Patagonia from west to east, but was obliged to return to Valparaiso.
+Returning to South America, he set out to traverse Chile and Patagonia from west to east, but was obliged to return to Valparaíso.
 He came home to England in 1873, married, and went out to South America with his wife to reside in Bolivia.
 From February 1874 to September 1876 he travelled much in Bolivia and the adjoining countries.
 His account was published with maps by John Birch Minchin.
 After his return home he lived mostly with his brother at Wiverton.

 In October 1878 Musters went to London, in order to prepare for Mozambique, where he had been appointed consul.
 He died on 25 January 1879, with a reputation as a fearless explorer, and a man of tact and winning manners.